DenisMth/Yu-Gi-Oh-API-call/README.md

 ## Operating mode

 - Using a Yu-Gi-Oh!
 API to collect card informations.
+(API can be found at https://ygoprodeck.com/api-guide/)
 - Displaying all images of the card versions existing in the API.

 ## Known bugs